 The money earned may be used for personal expenses (supplies, food, etc.).

-If you have been awarded FWS and plan to work, be sure to ACCEPT the Federal Work Study awarded on your Financial Aid Award letter.
+If you have been awarded FWS and plan to work, be sure to ACCEPT the FWS you were awarded by signing into: netpartner.norwich.edu

-Students who are awarded Work Study are contacted during the summer with details regarding the hiring process, and required tax forms.
+Students awarded Federal Work Study are contacted during the summer with a through email with details regarding the hiring process, and required tax forms.
 Requested identification documents should be prepared prior to the start of the semester

 The Office of Financial Aid does not place students in positions.
 It is the student's responsibility to actively search and apply for open positions.
 Students often times will interview with a supervisor before being hired.

 Students who are not eligible for FWS may seek open positions on campus through non-FWS job offerings.
 Students are encouraged to contact the following offices to inquire about job availability.